 The Client/Server option offers specialized courses in the areas of client/server computing, distributed computing, and mobile computing.
 Topics include architecture, modeling and structural issues, inter-process communications, and strategies to ensure performance, reliability, scalability, availability, interoperability, and security in such systems.
 Students develop client/server based systems and solutions using state-of-the-art tools and technology including TCP/IP sockets/datagrams/multicast-sockets, multithreading, multiprocessing, and thread/process synchronization involving desktop as well as mobile platforms.

 Data Communications and Internetworking

-The Data Communications and Internetworking option specializes in network architecture and design, software development, and network security skills.
-Courses in the option place a heavy emphasis on the practical aspects of software development, design, and implementation.
+The Data Communications and Internetworking option specializes in network architecture design, software development, and network security skills.
+Courses in the option place a heavy emphasis on practical software development skills such as design, coding and testing.
 Topics covered include protocol design and implementation; low-level systems programming on the Linux, Android, and Windows platforms; network application software development using the TCP/IP protocol suite; wireless protocol design; and the design and implementation of device-level communications applications.
 Devices used include Embedded Linux boards, Android devices, Radio Frequency Identification Devices (RFID), Wireless modems, and GPS devices.
 Practical work is focused around the analysis, application design, and implementation of the TCP/IP protocol suite.
 The environment is very team-oriented and "real world".